 One challenge that some teams report with remote work is managing performance and creating opportunities for advancement.

-While some teams feel that face time is essential to grow your career, I don’t think this is always true.
+While some feel that face time is essential to grow your career, I don’t think this is always true.
 What is important is staying visible, participating actively, and knowing how to frame your successes and opportunities.

-As a project manager overseeing remote project teams, you might want to chat with the people managers or HR team at your organization about the plan for managing performance on the project and dealing with any performance issues.
+As a project manager overseeing remote project teams, you might chat with the people managers or HR at your organization about the plan for managing performance on the project and dealing with any performance issues.

-You might want to set up a dashboard or report to alert you to project issues like overdue tasks, dependencies not being handed off, or project progress falling behind a certain threshold.
+Set up a dashboard or report to alert you to project issues like overdue tasks, dependencies not being handed off, or project progress falling behind a certain threshold.
+Finding ways to give fair and concise real-time feedback and recognize people performing above and beyond expectations will serve you well.

 5. Team bonding

 One of my clients has a half-hour most weeks where the teams get together to play a game over Zoom or discuss a hot topic (like artificial intelligence or the newest blockbuster movie).
+Having time for people to get to know each other and connect outside of the heads-down project time is a great project team management strategy.

 FAQs About Project Planning For Remote Teams